fletchjp/MERG-Arduino-Software/README.md

 This is where a lot of work has been going on in November 2021.

 Since then I have begun to use the Raspberry Pi Pico as well.

+ ## CBUScodes

+ This is a folder for CBUS codes on several technologies.

+ It has its own README file with details.

  ## Test Programs